History

 Castle Highlights

-The keep remains the largest part of Brougham Castle as it spans four floors.
+The keep remains the most significant part of Brougham Castle as it spans four floors.
 Evidence of vaulted ceilings and arcading are still visible on the first floor.
-Just one floor above, the Lord’s Chamber was utilized by Lady Anne Clifford when she frequently visited the castle.
+Just one floor above, the Lord's Chamber was utilized by Lady Anne Clifford when she frequently visited the castle.
 It was in this same room where she eventually died.
-Along the south curtain wall, foundations and remains of other buildings may be seen including the chapel and lodgings where garrison troops once stayed.
+Along the south curtain wall, foundations and remains of other buildings may be seen, including the chapel and lodgings where garrison troops once stayed.
 The ruins of the Tower of League, which hosted guests and afforded defensive measures, still stand in the southwest corner of the structure.

 The romantic ruins and picturesque setting of Brougham Castle were often visited by poet William Wordsworth when he was a child.
 It later inspired his writing about Brougham Castle in The Prelude: